isomerpages/nlb-biblioasia/_holding-area/Remembering William Lim.md

 An accompanying book of the same name has also been published.
 It charts the last four decades of the evolution of the work of William Lim Associates and W Architects over 220 conceptual sketches, architectural drawings and historical artefacts from their archives, along with behind-the-scenes stories of how the firm realised its creative visions.
 It is available for reference and for loan at the Lee Kong Chian Reference Library and selected public libraries, as well as online via the NLB Mobile app.

 A satellite exhibition, “Dare to Design: Singapore Architecture 1960s–2000s”, will take place at the lobby of the National Library Building.
 It will run from 28 November 2023 to 9 June 2024 and will showcase eight iconic buildings – from the National Theatre to Pinnacle@Duxton – that pushed the envelope of architecture in Singapore.
-A roving exhibition will also travel to Bishan Public Library (28 November 2023– 31 January 2024), Jurong Regional Library (1 February 2024–31 March 2024) and Tampines Regional Library (1 April 2024–9 June 2024).
+A roving exhibition will also travel to Bishan Public Library (28 November 2023 – 31 January 2024), Jurong Regional Library (1 February 2024–31 March 2024) and Tampines Regional Library (1 April 2024–9 June 2024).

 ![](/images/Vol%2019%20Issue%204/6%20William%20Lim/image4.jpg)
 <div style="background-color: white;">W Architects undertook the renovation of the Victoria Theatre and Victoria Concert Hall in 2010.
 The project saw the renovation of key spaces and features, including a double-volume foyer within the theatre and the concert hall’s main lobby. <i>William Lim Associates and W Architects Pte Ltd Collection.
 Collection of the National Library, Singapore. </i> <br>
-Section from Empress Place <br>
+	<b>Section from Empress Place</b> <br>
 2011<br>
 Digital print on paper<br>
 594x841mm<br>